grafana/mimir/docs/sources/operators-guide/visualizing-metrics/_index.md

 ---
-title: "Metrics visualization in Grafana Mimir"
+title: "Monitor Grafana Mimir"
-menuTitle: "Metrics visualization"
+menuTitle: "Monitor Grafana Mimir"
 description: "View example Grafana Mimir dashboards."
 weight: 50
 ---

-# Metrics visualization in Grafana Mimir
+# Monitor Grafana Mimir

 The following topics guide you in preparing your environment to display dashboards that you can use to monitor Grafana Mimir.